How to Save Money When Buying how to measure the rpm of a motor

 - and adjusted for BEMF.

-Originally, I simply set the transformer to 12V and measured the RPM.
-I compared it to the rated RPM and it was way off.
-A motor rated at 10,000 RPM 12v was running 14,760?
-Then I noticed the voltage jumped from 12V to 16.6V.
-Oh.
-BEMF effects.
-I left the leads attached and reduced the transformer until the meter read approx. 12V.
-Et voila!
-10,380 RPM, close enough to 10K.
+Originally, I set the transformer to 12V and measured the RPM.
+When I compared it to the rated RPM, it was way off.
+A motor rated at 10,000 RPM @ 12V was running at 14,760 RPM!
+I then noticed the voltage jumped from 12V to 16.6V.
+Ah, the effects of BEMF.

-- do not compensate for bemf, clamp the motor shaft to zero rpm with pliers, measure amps
+- Do not compensate for BEMF; clamp the motor shaft to zero RPM with pliers, measure amps

 - Free running : Stall